nickbramhall/nickbramhall.github.io/content/2014-08-26-ben-starav.md

 <a href="https://www.flickr.com/photos/black_friction/14799733173" title="Meall nan Eun by Nick Bramhall, on Flickr"><img src="https://farm3.staticflickr.com/2927/14799733173_25a498418d_b.jpg" width="1024" height="683" alt="Meall nan Eun"></a>

 I was now up on the final ridge that would lead me towards Stob Ghabhar.
-A small cairn marked the summit of Meall Odhar which enjoyed fine views east towards the Black Mount and into Glencoe.
+A small cairn marked the summit of Meall Odhar which enjoyed fine views east towards the Black Mount and into Glen Coe.

 <a href="https://www.flickr.com/photos/black_friction/14593232668" title="Summit of Meall Odhar by Nick Bramhall, on Flickr"><img src="https://farm4.staticflickr.com/3882/14593232668_967fb46d41_b.jpg" width="1024" height="683" alt="Summit of Meall Odhar"></a>